 #6 Bee Propolis Tincture For Healing

 Bee propolis is very healing and highly concentrated.
 It’s sticky, almost like a resin.
 It’s antibacterial, anti-parasitic and anti-viral.
 Bees use it to patch their hives!
 But you can use it in your dog’s mouth.

 Coconut oil is antibacterial and is excellent for gums.
-You can use it on a finger brush or gauze wrapped around your finger and brush your dog’s teeth and gums with it instead of toothpaste.
+You can use it on a finger brush or gauze wrapped around your finger.
+Just brush your dog’s teeth and gums with it instead of toothpaste.

 #8 Aloe Vera For Pain

-Use an alcohol tincture diluted 1 part calendula to three parts spring water, and apply to the affected areas of your dog’s mouth.
+Use an alcohol tincture diluted 1 part calendula to three parts spring water.
+Then apply it to the affected areas of your dog’s mouth.

 #10 Homeopathic Remedies

-In natural human dentistry these homeopathic remedies are taking the place of fillings for cavities.
+In natural human dentistry, these homeopathic remedies are taking the place of cavity fillings.
 They’ll work to remineralize your dog’s teeth too.